ErazerBrecht/CodeGenie/README.md

 This is the folder where our project lives

 #Requirements
-Folder where we will put the demands of our client / custumer
+Folder where we will put the demands of our client / customer

 #TestSamples
 Folder where we test code that.